anupyldd/utility/README.md

 All libraries are independent and can be just copied into existing projects individually.
 C++20 is required.

-Currently implemented:\
+Currently implemented:<br />
-	- logging (multiple log levels, output destinations, source info, formatting)\
+	- logging (multiple log levels, output destinations, source info, formatting)<br />
 	- constexpr string hash